mishifulus/rest-api-crud-example-2/README.md

 1. Clone this repository or download the files to your local machine.

-3. Open the project in your selected IDE.

-5. Compile and run the Spring Boot application with the command mvn clean spring-boot:run
+2. Compile and run the Spring Boot application with the command **mvn clean spring-boot:run**

+3. Open your project in terminal and run the following command to start the containers: **docker-compose up -d**

+4. To stop and delete containers use the command: **docker-compose down**

 ## Endpoints
 The API provides the following endpoints to interact with the database: